SapitoSucio/froggo-guides/docs/script_commands.md

 variables.
 As such, the (guaranteed) allowed values for indices are in the range `0 ~ 2147483647`.

-And array indexes probably can't be negative.
-Nobody tested what happens when you try to get a negatively numbered variable from an array, but it's not going to be pretty.
+And array indexes probably can`t be negative.
+Nobody tested what happens when you try to get a negatively numbered variable from an array, but It's not going to be pretty.

 Arrays can naturally store strings:

 `.@menulines$[0]` is the 0th element of the `.@menulines$` array of strings.
-Notice the '`$`', normally denoting a string variable, before the square brackets that denotes an array index.
+Notice the ``$``, normally denoting a string variable, before the square brackets that denotes an array index.

 ## Variable References